-If you have bloody diarrhea or fever, check with your doctor before taking over-the-counter antidiarrheal medications.
-Also, check with your pediatrician before giving medications to infants or children.
+If you have bloody diarrhea or fever, check with your doctor before taking over-the-counter (OTC) antidiarrheal medications.
+Always check with your pediatrician before giving medications to infants or children.

-If dehydration is a concern, your doctor may order hospitalization and intravenous fluids.
+If dehydration is a concern, your doctor may order hospitalization and intravenous (IV) fluids.

-Most people show improvement within a week to 10 days after the onset of an infection and make a full recovery.
+Most people show improved symptoms within 5 to 7 days of symptom onset.
+They often make a full recovery.